Part II of VI:

 Acts 21:13: "Then Paul answered, 'What are you doing, weeping and breaking my heart?
 For I am ready not only to be bound, but even to die at Jerusalem for the name of the Lord Jesus.'"

-We also see this expressed in other New Testament literature...
+We also these expressions of martyrdom celebration described in other New Testament literature...

 Matthew 5:11-12: "Blessed are you when people insult you and persecute you, and falsely say all kinds of evil against you because of Me.
 Rejoice and be glad, for your reward in heaven is great; for in the same way they persecuted the prophets who were before you."